kickscondor/fraidycat/README.md

 down by importance - tags can be checked in 'real-time' or 'daily', 'weekly', 'monthly' and 'yearly'.

-Follows are show in dark green if they have been updated in the past two days, a plain cyan if they are up to a month old and in an unassuming light brown if they are over a month old.
+Follows are shown in dark green if they have been updated in the past two days, a plain cyan if they are up to a month old and in an unassuming light brown if they are over a month old.
 A small graph of activity over the past year is displayed - in pink (if showing the previous two months of activity) or in gray (if